Key takeaways

 Traditional IRAs

-You can contribute up to $6,500 each year into a traditional individual retirement account, or IRA.
+In the 2024 tax year, you can contribute up to $7,000 into a traditional individual retirement account, or IRA.
 If you’re 50 or older, you can contribute an additional $1,000 per year.
 You can withdraw penalty-free after age 59 ½, and you must begin withdrawing at age 73.
 Withdrawals are taxed as ordinary income, which depends on your tax bracket.

 If you withdraw from an IRA before 59 ½, you may pay an additional 10% tax.
 An exception allows paying some expenses — such as your first home, higher education costs and certain medical expenditures — with IRA withdrawals without incurring the tax penalty.